 Dr Jessica Martin

-- Position: Teaching Fellow in Sociology and Social Policy
+- Position: Lecturer in Sociology and Social Policy

 - Areas of expertise: Gender; Media; Inequalities; Austerity; Feminism; Cultural Hegemony; Celebrity Culture